PineappleSoftUK/pinetunes/README.md

 Description
 ------------

-Put your mp3 files into the same folder as index.html and change their file name to a 4 digit number (e.g 0101.mp3), the fist two could represent the album number and the second two could represent the track number.
+Put your mp3 files into the same folder as index.html and change their file name to a 4 digit number (e.g 0101.mp3), the first two could represent the album number and the second two could represent the track number.
 Navigate to index.html and type in the 4 digit code to play that track.